 Please assemble your application materials into a single pdf document (maximum size 10MB), following the order outlined above (section 2.
 Application Materials).

 When you are ready to submit your application, please do so through our online form.
 You will receive an email confirming that your application has been received.

 Announcement of those selected for interviewing in the second round will be sent out latest by (TBD).

 A selection committee will review the required materials submitted by all the applicants.
 From this initial group, a number of applicants will be selected to advance to the second round.
 These candidates will be invited to prepare a presentation of their research goals in an interview with a small committee.

+For the final selection, the committee will consider the group intersectionally, in relation to social background, race, gender and age inequalities.
 The Second Round Selection committee will make the final selection and the candidates will be notified on their admission status within two weeks from the interview date.

 DAS Choreography does not offer scholarships or grants.

-Do consider that the non-residential program requires to travel to Amsterdam (at least) four times for seminars and residencies for a period of around 16 weeks each year.
+Do consider that the non-residential program requires travel to Amsterdam (at least) four times for seminars and residencies for a period of around 16 weeks each year.

 You can contact us by sending an email to: email@example.com.

 Ask your questions